DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_get-discovery-peer-review-report.md

 ### Green
 The team is on the right track.

+There will be no actions recorded in the report.

 ## Accept or challenge the report
 Once you've read the report, the product or delivery manager has 10 working days to accept or challenge it.